IRVLUTD/isaac_sim_grasping/README.md

 ```Shell
 ./python.sh (repo directory)/standalone.py --json_dir=(path to grasp data) --num_w=25 --test_time=3 --test_type=gravity --dof_given --/log/outputStreamLevel=error
 ```
 This command will create 25 workstations and will perform the gravity test for 3 seconds on each grasp.
-We also include the --dof_given flag to signal the simulation to load the grasp data from the grasps.
+We also include the --dof_given flag to signal the simulation to load the grasp's joint values (DoF) from the grasp data file.

 <p align="center">
 <img src='media/robotiq_Clock.gif'>